 WOW has developed two courses that provide guidance and resources to assist case managers and advocates seeking to support survivor's economic independence through better employment.

 - Green Pathways to Economic Security Course.
-This 5-module course helps transitional housing staff identify and explore good job opportunities with an emphasis in green and non-traditional occupations which can offer women higher wages, benefits and opportunities for career growth.
-The course examines how to assess and develop a survivor’s career potential, evaluate the labor market and build workforce development programs.
+This 5-module course helps transitional housing staff identify and explore good job opportunities with an emphasis on green and non-traditional occupations, which can offer women higher wages, benefits and opportunities for career growth.
+The course examines how to assess and develop a survivor’s career potential, evaluate the labor market and connect to workforce development programs.

 - Economic and Employment Advocacy Curriculum.
 This 12-part course is divided into three units: Pathways to Economic Security, Financial Recovery and Growth, and Addressing Barriers to Economic Security.
 Topics covered in this course include how to match survivors’ skills and abilities to good jobs in growing fields, effectively market themselves to employers, how to recover the cost of economic abuse and how to support survivors with significant barriers to employment.

 These courses were generously supported by Grant No. 2010-ET-S6-K014 and Grant No. 2012-TA-AX-K031 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.